Scholarships

 Rachel Nussbaum Animal Law Scholarship

 The Rachel Nussbaum Animal Law Scholarship was established in 2022 by Martha Nussbaum, the Ernst Freund Distinguished Service Professor of Law and Ethics, appointed in the Law School and Philosophy Department.
-The scholarship provides support for deserving students at the Law School who intend to pursue a career in animal law or policy, or those with a demonstrated history of interest in or advocacy on behalf of animals.
+The scholarship provides support to a deserving student at the Law School who intends to pursue a career in animal law or policy, or who has a demonstrated history of interest in or advocacy on behalf of animals.
+It is awarded once every three years, with the next scholarship projected to be awarded for the Class of 2029.

 JD/PhD Scholarships